Layzie/make-md-link/README.md

 # make markdown links

-A bookmarklet for url link for markdown style.
+A bookmarklet makes url link for markdown style.

 ```javascript
 // Copy this to your URL bar: